 Mistakes to Avoid

-Another mistake is trying to DIY a gas heater repair.
-These systems involve gas lines and combustion, which require professional training to handle safely.
-If you smell gas, turn off the heater, open your windows, leave the house, and call SoCalGas immediately.
-Your safety is always the priority.
+Another mistake is trying to troubleshoot gas components yourself.
+If you smell gas, do not try to fix it.
+Turn off the heater, open your windows, get out of the house, and call SoCalGas immediately.
+Your safety is more important than any repair.

 How the visit works